thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'Enter the device name.
 For example, "My New Device".
 No other changes required at this time.
 Click "Add" to add the device;'
     3:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-connectivity-1-ce.png
-        title: 'The window to check the device&#39;s connection to ThingsBoard will open.
-The following step is optional.
-Select the messaging protocol and your operating system.
-Then, install the necessary client tools and copy the command;'
+        title: 'Device is created.
+A window will open where you can check the device&#39;s connection to ThingsBoard.
+This step is optional.
+Let&#39;s close this window for now and return to checking the connection in the next step in more detail;'
     4:
-        image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-connectivity-3-ce.png
-        title: 'Execute previously copied command.
-The device state should be changed from "Inactive" to "Active" and you should see the published "temperature" readings.
-Then, close the connectivity window;'
-    5:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-4-ce.png
         title: 'Your first device has been added.
-As new devices are added, they will be added to the top of the table, since the table sort devices using the time of the creation by default;'
+As new devices are added, they will be added to the top of the table, since the table sort devices using the time of the creation by default.'

-    6:
+step11:
+    0:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-5-ce.png
-        title: 'When adding a new device, you will receive a notification.
-You can view it by clicking on the "bell" icon in the top right corner.'
+        title: 'You can view notification by clicking on the "bell" icon in the top right corner.'

 step2:
     0:
-        image: /images/helloworld/getting-started-ce/hello-world-2-1-connect-device-1-ce.png
+        image: /images/helloworld/getting-started-ce/check-connectivity-device-1-ce.png
-        title: 'Click on the device row in the table to open device details.
-Note that the device state is "Inactive";'
+        title: 'Click on the your device, and click the "Check connectivity” button in the "Device details" window;'
     1:
+        image: /images/helloworld/getting-started-ce/check-connectivity-device-2-ce.png
+        title: 'In the opened window select the messaging protocol and your operating system.
+Install the necessary client tools and copy the command;'
+    2:
-        image: /images/helloworld/getting-started-ce/hello-world-2-1-connect-device-2-ce.png
+        image: /images/helloworld/getting-started-ce/check-connectivity-device-3-ce.png
-        title: 'Click "Copy access token".
-Token will be copied to your clipboard.
-Save it to a safe place.'
+        title: 'Execute previously copied command.
+Once you have successfully published the “temperature” readings, the device state should be changed from "Inactive" to "Active" and you should see the published "temperature" readings.
+Now, close the connectivity window.'

 step21:
     0: